After a rough start, Hillsborough County Democrats re-elected Ione Townsend as party chair Monday night.

 Nevertheless, those statements weren’t enough to carry the day, as Ferris’ motion did not get the required two-thirds vote to override Townsend’s decision.

-Griffin also took a microphone, stood behind the podium and went off a verbal tear.
+Griffin also took a microphone, stood behind the podium and went off on a verbal tear.

 “We are here to build this party up, not tear it down,” Griffin said.
 “We are better than this.
 We are the party of intellect, the party of compassion.
 We are looking like a bunch of circus freaks.”